Dahesor/D-Better-Schedule/README.md

 ## Compatibility

-This library, by itself, overrides no vanilla namespaces, does not modify/create/remove any world elemensts (blocks, entities, etc.), and all ids have the `dah.sch` prefix or namespace.
+This library, by itself, overrides no vanilla namespaces, does not modify/create/remove any world elements (blocks, entities, etc.), and all ids have the `dah.sch` prefix or namespace.
 Yes, this makes it follows the [Smithed](https://docs.smithed.dev/conventions/) and [essential MC Datapacks Discord Server Conventions](https://mc-datapacks.github.io/en/index.html).
 There should be zero worries about its compatibility.

 ## Uninstall